thompsonj/thompsonj.github.io/_posts/2020/2020-08-07-reduction-and-emergence-unity-and-plurality.markdown

 ### Unifying cognitive science

-Alan Newell: "without unification, cognitive science will cease to be cumulative" In 1973, he wrote "You can't play 20 questions with Nature and Win" in which he questioned where current trends in experimental psychology would lead.
+Alan Newell: "without unification, cognitive science will cease to be cumulative" In 1973, he wrote the article "You can't play 20 questions with Nature and Win" in which he questioned where current trends in experimental psychology would lead.
 He finds a large chasm between the general concerns of high level theories and the day-to-day decisions of psychological experiments which occur at lower levels.
 He makes the observation that much of what the field of experimental psychology accomplishes is description of increasingly long lists of psychological capacities and phenomena—cataloguing psychological effects—without much attempt to unify these phenomena or to build theories that would encompass them.
 He sees this as a crisis, that, if left unchecked, would leave the field to stagnate.
 Later (1990), he published _Unified Theories of Cognition_, where grand unifying theories were supposed to be the cure for the crisis of non-progress he observed in psychology, but without an appeal to reduction.
 This is perhaps a third sense of unification that is more about understanding and explanation rather than reduction or integration.
 The alternative strategies proposed in cogsci might take the form of:
 * building a theory of entities that are responsible for all observed phenomena (defended in mainstream cogsci, e.g. unified theories of cognition that are theories about mechanisms or representations underlying all of cognition),
   - Difficult to build and also to test.
 * or study general principles that govern them, appeal to grand principles: